Nickory/Cipher/README.md

 ## Acknowledgements
 This project was developed for the **Application Cryptography** course at **Nanjing University of Information Science & Technology (NUIST)**.
 Special thanks to **Professor Zhiguo Qu** for his guidance throughout the project.
 This project is funded by the **National College Student Innovation and Entrepreneurship Project**, Fund Number: **ZR2022MF338**.
 Special thanks to **Professor Baowei Wang** for his support.

-Let me know if you'd like to make any further modifications!